···

 Feeling Undeserving

-Good things happen and it's hard to fully enjoy them because some part doesn't believe they're deserved.
+Good things happen and it's hard to fully enjoy them.
 Compliments slide off.
 Success feels like a fluke.
-The baseline belief is not being quite enough.
+The baseline belief is not being quite enough — a quiet undertow pulling against every good moment.

 The Fix-Yourself Trap

 There's constant trying to improve — to become someone worth loving.
-But the goalpost moves.
-Every version has a new flaw to fix.
-Self-love stays conditional on becoming someone different than who exists right now.
+But the goalpost moves with every version.
+Self-love stays conditional on becoming someone different than who you are right now.

 Why Self-Love Feels Hard

-Many people learned to earn love through performance, not to give it to themselves freely.
+Many people learned to earn love through performance, not to give it freely.

-The critical voice developed for protection.
-But it often stays long after it's useful.
+The critical voice developed as self-protection.
+It often stays active long after the original threat has passed.

 Feels Selfish